A version of this article originally appeared as part of the Feed the Future newsletter.

 She is part of a small team that has started a new horticultural training and services center as a way to boost rural entrepreneurship and agricultural prosperity.
 This effort is part of the long recovery from the Ebola outbreak.
 The burgeoning center is housed on a campus of Guinea’s national agricultural research institute, Institut de Recherche Agronomique de Guinée.
 For this new center, the research institute is partnering with the Feed the Future Innovation Lab for Horticulture, led by researchers at the University of California, Davis.

-Cissoko is one of four entrepreneurial youth working to turn the center into a hub for rural innovation, who have been trained to extend rural innovation in Guinea with organizations such as Winrock Internationaland Cultivating New Frontiers in Agriculture (CNFA).
+Cissoko is one of four young entrepreneurs who are working to turn the center into a hub for rural innovation and have been trained to extend rural innovation in Guinea with organizations such as Winrock Internationaland Cultivating New Frontiers in Agriculture (CNFA).

 Promoting new tools to rural farming communities